SatyamDev803/apidev/README.md

 ## Features

-- **FastAPI** for building the API.
+- **FastAPI** for building the API
-- **PostgreSQL** as the database for storing data.
+- **PostgreSQL** as the database for storing data
-- **SQLAlchemy** for ORM-based database interaction.
+- **SQLAlchemy** for ORM-based database interaction
+- **Pydantic** for data validation and serialization
-- Basic CRUD operations for posts.
+- Basic CRUD operations for posts
-- Database connection pooling and error handling.
+- Database connection pooling and error handling
-- Interactive API documentation with Swagger UI.
+- Interactive API documentation with Swagger UI
+- Environment variables support for configuration
+- Asynchronous database operations

 ## Prerequisites

 - Python 3.8 or higher
 - PostgreSQL installed and running
 - A virtual environment (recommended)
+- pip package manager

 ## Setup Instructions